OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:2

-What, my son?
-What, son of my womb?
-What, son of my vows?
+How shall I address you, my son?
+How shall I address you, child of my womb?
+How shall I address you, child of my vows?

 ## Proverbs 31:3